open/close all folders

 - Beans from Rango is a mild example of Harsh.
 She is usually a stubborn, confident person in regards to most people, but in her sincere moments she becomes very affectionate and sweet towards Rango.

 - The Spirit of Christmas Present as played in Scrooged by Carol Kane.

 - Sherlock Holmes is A PAIN in the neck to everyone but Watson.

 - If he wants to exchange his life for Watson's you KNOW something's not right.

 - Helvetica Black from the Robert Rodriguez kids' film Shorts.
 Let's see: female bully whose main target is her love interest?
 Check.
 "I'm not helping you because I like you or anything"?
 Check.
 Freakin' twintails?
 Check, check, check.

-- Grumpy from Disney's Snow White is an early, definitive tsundere played completely straight, as well as being a rare male example.
+- Grumpy from Disney's Snow White and the Seven Dwarfs is an early, definitive tsundere played completely straight, as well as being a rare male example.